It’s 2021: Welcome to the Thunderdome and Get Ready to Fight

 While we should always remain positive, even in “times that try men’s souls” such as these, it is also important to remain realistic.
 2021, much like 2020 before it, is shaping up to be a highly contentious year and one that will require us to engage in many battles.

 For one, the battle over the election is still ongoing.
-Rep. Mo Brooks and Sen. Josh Hawley have both pledged to contest the election in Congress, which will set up a fight over the rampant and brazen voter fraud that made the 2020 election results to suspicious.
+Rep. Mo Brooks and Sen. Josh Hawley have both pledged to contest the election in Congress, which will set up a fight over the 2020 election results to suspicious.
 With ~68% of Republicans believing that the election was stolen from Trump (along with 26% of independents and 10% of Democrats), it is unlikely that the fight over the election will end satisfactorily for anyone.

 Either Trump will pull a rabbit out of the hat and remain in power, or Biden will end up in the White House.
 No matter who ends up in the executive mansion, about half the country will think they got there illegitimately.
 Because of that, America is likely to be shaken by protests and torn apart by mutual suspicion and enmity regardless of the ultimate outcome.